dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 - Use <a href="https://pytorch.org/docs/stable/generated/torch.argmax.html"><code>argmax</code></a> to find the index of the highest-scoring item, or <a href="https://pytorch.org/docs/stable/generated/torch.topk.html"><code>topk</code></a> to find the indices and scores of the *k* highest-scoring items.
 - Apply the inverse vocabulary encoder (that you created in Step 2) so that you can understand what words the model thinks are the most likely in this context.

+**Make sure that one or more examples of next-word prediction is printed by your Python program and included in the submitted output file.**

 ### Quantitative evaluation

 The most common way to evaluate language models quantitatively is the [perplexity](https://huggingface.co/docs/transformers/perplexity) score on a test dataset.
 The better the model is at predicting the actually occurring words, the lower the perplexity.
 This quantity is formally defined as follows: